amitfin/retry/README.md

 An example of the cancellation scenario might be when turning off a light while the turn on retry loop of the same light is still running due to failures or light's transition time.
 The turn on retry loop will be getting canceled by the turn off action since both share the same `retry_id` by default (the entity ID).

 Note that each entity is running individually when the inner action has a list of entities.
 Therefore, they have a different default `retry_id`.
 However, an explicit `retry_id` is shared for all entities of the same action.
-Nevertheless, retry loops created by the same action (`retry.action ` or `retry.actions`) are not canceling each other even when they share the same `retry_id`.
+Nevertheless, retry loops created by the same action (`retry.action` or `retry.actions`) are not canceling each other even when they share the same `retry_id`.

 It's possible to disable the cancellation logic by setting `retry_id` to an empty string (`retry_id: ""`) or null (`retry_id: null`).
 In such a case, the action doesn't cancel any other running action and will not be canceled by any other future action.
 Note that it's not possible to set `retry_id` to an empty string or null via the "UI Mode" but instead the "YAML Mode" in the UI should be used.

+### Error Handling: Logging, Exception, and Repair

+The action logs every inner action failure.
+One the last inner action failure (when the maximum amount of attempts is reached), it issues a repair ticket and propagates the exception to the caller.

+Note: each entity is running individually when the inner action has a list of entities. `retry.action` guarantees that all retry loops have been completed before it propagates (raises) and exception.
+However, if multiple retry loops fail, there is no guarantee which exception is getting propagated.

-### Logging
+### Response Data

-The action does not propagate inner action failures (exceptions) since the attempts are done in the background.
-However, the action logs a warning when the inner function fails (on every attempt).
-It also logs an error and issue a repair ticket when the maximum amount of attempts is reached.
+On success, `retry.action` (only, not `retry.actions`) responses with the inner action's [response data](https://www.home-assistant.io/docs/scripts/perform-actions/#use-templates-to-handle-response-data).

+Note: each entity is running individually when the inner action has a list of entities.
+There is no guarantee which response is used in such a case.
+Therefore, it's recommended to use the `ignore_target` option when having a list of entities.
+It enforces a single retry loop which will be used as the response.

 ## Install